sderosiaux/react-stack-step-by-step/README.md

 }
 ```

-The React component code will pass through `react-transform-hmr` then through `react-transform-catch-errors`.
+The React component code will pass through `react-transform-hmr`, then through `react-transform-catch-errors`.
-Each of them will add its code in the component.
+Each of them will add its code around each components.

-FYI, the latter is used to catch errors that are thrown in the `render()` method of the React component.
-Then it's using its `"imports"` property to redirect the error to a visual React component.
+FYI, the latter is used to catch errors that are thrown in the `render()` method of the React components.
+Then it’s using its `"imports"` property to redirect the error to a visual React component.
 Here `redbox-react` displays a big red screen of the death with the stacktrace for instance.
 But it could be anything else.

+Basically, `react-transform-catch-` just adds `try { render() } catch (e) { ... }` around the original `render()` method of our components, and in the catch, it’s returning the React component we gave in `"imports"`.
+Makes sense right ?

+Now, our React code is ready to handle HR.
+We now have to make the server communicate to the browser that the code has changed and that it needs to update.

-### Handle server/client communication to send/receive HR updates
+## Handle server/client communication to send/receive HR updates

+### Bundle recompilation on the fly

-Now, we need to add some communication pipe between our server that serves the resources and our frontend.
+First, we need to make the server aware that the source code has changed to recompile the bundle, and then notify the browser.

-The server will simply plug `webpack-dev-middleware` and `webpack-hot-middleware` into `expressjs`.
+That's the role of `webpack-dev-middleware` and `webpack-hot-middleware`.

+– `webpack-dev-middleware` will automatically start to watch the source code for changes and recompile the bundle
-That will handle bundle auto-recompilation and transmission to the browser.
+– `webpack-hot-middleware` will be notified a new bundle is compiled and will notify the browser

+We just need to plug them into expressjs as middlewares to start them :

 ```js
 var express = require('express');